 The Western Massachusetts Math Partnership (WMMP), established in 2010, is dedicated to supporting mathematics education from kindergarten through college in western Massachusetts.
 Through the WMMP, faculty from more than ten school districts and ten colleges and universities collaborate in professional learning communities and institutes on math and math teaching.
 View the event gallery on Flickr.

-Native Americans of New England 2013 was a three-week NEH Summer Institute for twenty-five participating educators from around the U.S. and American Samoa.
-The 2013 Institute examined the history of Native American peoples in New England through a rigorous, interdisciplinary humanities program that included primary source analysis, museum visits, conversations with Native and non-Native guest presenters, and development of curriculum plans for their home schools.
-This program is being offered again in 2015.
-View the event gallery on Flickr.
+Native Americans of New England 2015 was a three-week NEH Summer Institute for twenty-three participating educators from around the U.S. and American Samoa.
+The 2015 Institute examined the history of Native American peoples in New England through a rigorous, interdisciplinary humanities program that included primary source analysis, museum visits, conversations with Native and non-Native guest presenters, and development of curriculum plans for their home schools.
+View photos of the Institute on the Five Colleges Facebook page.